ljhwang/LSD_Sphinx/docs/source/resources/folds.md

 ## Specification
-Below is the recommended specifications by the WG2 of the FDSN (2022) proposed by Tim Ahern et al.
+Below are the recommended specifications by the WG2 of the FDSN (2022) proposed by Tim Ahern et al.

 See also [[pdf](https://www.fdsn.org/media/wg/II/2023/WG2-2023-LegacyData-Ahern.pdf)].